cristianonicolai/devconfcz-2020/README.md

 mvn clean verify
 ```

+All tests should pass.

 ## 8) Create service classes

+Add the following two clases which will be a flight and hotel services, inside the `src/main/java/org/acme/travel/service` folder:

 1. Create `FlightBookingService`, a CDI bean with an `ApplicationScoped` annotation, that contains one method, receiving a `Trip` object and returning a `Flight` one.